Niklas-Fr/final-exam-2/README.md

-Second final taks for university, creating an efficient file sorting system via a file tree.
+Second final task for university, creating an efficient file sorting system via a file tree.